stanleyn/VoPo/README.md

 ## Installation Instructions

+* FCS files in this tutorial are stored with `git-lfs`.
+Please make sure you have this installed (https://git-lfs.github.com/).

-* We assume that you have R installed. :) We used R version 3.4.4 to produce the results in this paper.
-R and the above packages are the only things that you need to install and we expect this to take minuts on a standard desktop computer.
+* We used R version 3.4.4 to produce the results in this paper.
+R and the above packages are the only things that you need to install and we expect this to take minutes on a standard desktop computer.

 * You can clone this git repository by